-Not decided which type of website hosting you need?
-Hostwinds does its best to help by offering you every possible option: shared, business, vBulletin, reseller, VPS, dedicated, budget Linux, premium Linux, Windows and more.
+When you're shopping for a web host, it often pays to choose a provider with a range of products, as you'll have more scope for upgrading later.
+Hostwinds understands this, and does its best to help by offering you almost every possible hosting option: shared, business, cloud, reseller, VPS, dedicated, budget Linux, premium Linux, Windows and more.

 Creating a site